-We have lowered the retirement rates before age 62 to reflect both the lowering of the retirement benefit from 2.16% per year of service to 2.00% per year of service and the higher early retirement reduction factors that would apply under the proposed tier.
+We have lowered the retirement rates before age 55 to reflect the lowering of the retirement benefit from 2.16% per year of service at age 60 under the current formula to 1.00% per year of service at age 60 under the proposed DB formula.
 Also, in the June 30, 2009 valuation, separate sets of retirement assumptions would apply before and after members attain eligibility for unreduced benefits upon attaining age 55 with 30 years of service.
-For the proposed tier, we have retained the current structure of having two sets of retirement assumptions; however, the higher retirement assumptions are now applied only to members after they attain the maximum retirement benefit of 75% of salary upon attaining age 62 with about 38 years of service.
+For the proposed tier, we no longer have a separate set of retirement assumption for members attaining age 55 with 30 years of service.
 The detailed retirement rates are provided in Section 3, Exhibit I.